-If you're an older gamer, then you've likely got fond memories of popping in a new cartridge before settling in for a rousing session of your favorite game, whether it was Super Mario or Sonic the Hedgehog — and you've got Gerald Lawson (also known as Jerry Lawson) to thank for that little cartridge.
+If you're an older gamer, then you've likely got fond memories of popping in a new cartridge before settling in for a rousing session of your favorite game, whether it was Super Mario or Sonic the Hedgehog — and you've got the late Gerald Lawson (also known as Jerry Lawson) to thank for that little cartridge.

-Benj Edwards also offers high praise for Lawson.
+Benj Edwards also offered high praise for Lawson.
 Edwards is a journalist and the editor-in-chief of Vintage Computing and Gaming; Edwards interviewed Lawson in 2009 after stumbling across the engineer's image in a 1983 computer magazine.

 And he did have an amazing story.
 According to Edwards' interview, Lawson was born in Queens, New York, in December 1940.
 He grew up with a fierce mother who ensured that her son received the best schooling possible, and a longshoreman father with an avid interest in science.

 It was under these various influences that Lawson was able to cultivate his natural interest in engineering, tinkering with various electronics and even creating his own amateur radio station at the age of 13.

 He studied at Queens College and City College of New York (CCNY), but Lawson's engineering skills were largely self-taught, and he made his way to California's burgeoning Silicon Valley.

 He eventually landed in 1970 at Fairchild, a semiconductor company where he worked as a field engineer — one of the few Black men in the industry at the time.
 Lawson also interacted with other people who would later become even more influential in the technology industry, such as Steve Wozniak and Steve Jobs, in the Homebrew Computing Club.

 But it was while working at Fairchild that he met engineer Allan "Al" Alcorn, the "father of Pong," as Lawson called him in a 2005 keynote event.